-Parity= Number of previous live births

-Number of previous stillbirths (over 500g)
+Parity= Number of previous live births plus Number of previous stillbirths (over 500g)

-- a) Parity is collected as two separate integer (whole) numbers separately. - b) The Parity number does not include the current pregnancy/obstetric care/delivery or puerperium. - c) The number of previous miscarriages is not for collection in parity. - d) Please use '0' to record where there are no previous live births and/or stillbirths. - e) If the number of previous live births or the number of previous stillbirths is not documented this will be recorded as NA (not available). - f) Each previous birth is counted; - For example - Patient previously had twins; both live births, no stillbirths Parity= Live births 2 + Stillbirths 0 = 2 - Patient previously had triplets; two live births and one stillbirth Parity = Live births 2 + Stillbirths 1 = 3
+- 1. Parity is collected as two separate integer (whole) numbers separately. - 2.
+The Parity number does not include the current pregnancy/obstetric care/delivery or puerperium. - 3.
+The number of previous miscarriages is not for collection in parity. - 4.
+Please use '0' to record where there are no previous live births and/or stillbirths. - 5.
+If the number of previous live births or the number of previous stillbirths is not documented this will be recorded as NA (not available). - 6.
+Each previous birth is counted; - For example - Patient previously had twins; both live births, no stillbirths - Parity= Live births 2 +Stillbirths 0 = 2 - Patient previously had triplets; two live births and one stillbirth Parity= Live births 2 + Stillbirths 1 = 3

-January 2018 V9B2018 ICS Updated:

-Reason for update: ICS updated to advise that miscarriages are not collected in parity
+ICS Updated: January 2018 V9B2018 Reason for update: ICS updated to advise that miscarriages are not collected in parity